Jewish Holiday Resources

 For more information about Hanukkah's customs, fun & helpful resources and PJTC's holiday programming, click here.

-Purim - The Feast of Lots - is a celebration of the saving of the Jewish people from a massacre in Persia (modern day Iran) during the period of 539-330BC.
+Purim is a celebration of the saving of the Jewish people from a massacre in Persia (modern day Iran) during the period of 539-330BC.
 The heroine of the story is Esther, as told in her namesake scroll "The Book of Esther."
 She was a Jewish woman who rose to become the Queen of Persia (though most people were not aware she was Jewish, including the King).
 When the hateful grand vizier, Haman, plots the destruction of the Jewish people, Queen Esther's cousin and guardian, Mordecai, convinces her to use her power to help her Jewish brethren.
 Despite being scared for her own life, she bravely reveals her Jewish identity to her husband, King Ahashverosh, and asks him to support her and the Jewish people...and he does!
 Haman and his followers are punished in place of the Jews that they targeted.

 Purim's core is a celebration of Esther's courage and her care for her community over her own safety, which saved the Jewish people in Persia from an evil plot to destroy them.
 We focus on the joy of knowing our people were saved.
 We focus on Esther as a role model for putting the care of your community first.
-And, we focus on the hope that this story gives us - that through the bravery of individuals and the will of God, everything will be alright in the end.
+And, we focus on the hope that this story gives us, that through the bravery of individuals and the will of God, everything will be alright in the end.

 For more information about Purim's customs, fun & helpful resources and PJTC's holiday programming, click here.